SCCapstone/LotSpotter/README.md

 # Deployment

-Webapps need a deployment section that explains how to get it deployed on the Internet.
-These should be detailed enough so anyone can re-deploy if needed .
-Note that you **do not put passwords in git**.

-Mobile apps will also sometimes need some instructions on how to build a "release" version, maybe how to sign it, and how to run that binary in an emulator or in a physical phone.

 To build a "release" version of our application, execute the following command with the /src/ folder of the project as your active directory:
 > ionic cordova build --release android